superbderrick/SummerSlider/README.md

 - `unselectedBarColor`: UIColor - Customize the color of the unselected side of the slider.

 ## TODO
 - DrawingMode.
 - VerticalSlider.
 - VastSample.
 - Youtube style sample.
+- Improve work for Defend on Oriention change.

 # Android
 [SummerSlider for Android](https://github.com/superbderrick/SummerSliderForAndroid)